emfcamp/freescout-docker/README.md

 test users. `testadmin / adminpassword` will log you in as an administrator, `testuser / userpassword` as a standard user.

+Then create a service and OAuth client, with redirect URI `http://localhost:8136/vouch/auth` and logout URI `GET http://localhost:8136/vouch/logout`.
+The client ID and secret should match your `.env` file, or you can leave them empty and afterwards update `.env` and restart.

+Also add an LDAP service and API client with username and password matching `UFFD_LDAP_USER` and `UFFD_LDAP_PASSWORD`.
+Give it access to `users` and `checkpassword`.

 ## Freescout Setup

-This all assumes you're running with the default settings from `.env`.
+This all assumes you're running with the default settings from `.env.example`.
 Change them if you're not.

-1. Log in as admin@example.org with the password `password`.
+1. Log in as admin@example.org with the password `freescout`.
 2. Activate the LDAP module.
 3. Go to LDAP settings
    1. LDAP Host: `uffd-ldap`